Sanchitha-BS/Task_06_Deep_Fake/README.md

 1. Create a free account at [elevenlabs.io](https://elevenlabs.io)
 2. Go to Text to Speech, paste in the script from `Source script.md`
-3. Select a voice preset and generate; download the MP3
+3. Select a voice preset and generate; download the MP3, recording the exact settings used (see `Process log.md` for the settings used in this project)
-4. Repeat with a second, distinctly different voice preset
+4. Repeat with a second, distinctly different voice preset, again recording the settings
 5. Listen to both closely against the criteria in `Evaluation.md` and document your own observations
 6. Upload each file to the three detectors listed above and record the results